brandonleichty/Movie-Tracker-JS/README.md

 I'm a huge fan of movies and the overall movie theater experience.
 And I wanted to create something I was passionate about and had an interest in.
 I see a lot a movies in theaters, and realized that at the end of each year I have a hard time remembering which movies I've seen.

-## The purpose of this site is to:
+## Functionality

+Movie Tracker has two primary pieces of functionality (with more to come).
+It will:

-A) Allow you to keep track of the movies you've seen.
+1. Allow you to keep track of the movies you've seen.
-B) Send you SMS updates the day before movies you want to see are released in theaters.
+2. Send you SMS updates the day before movies you want to see are released in theaters.

+Here's an example of the *My Movies* section.
+Here you can see the movies you've seen, *and* the movies you want to see.
+You can also enable text notifications from this screen.

+![Example of My Movies] (/README_Images/ExampleScreenshot.png "Screenshot of My Movies section")